Table of contents

 - professional burnout/routine

-- bad work organisation
+- bad work organization

-- unrealistic norms and expectations
+- unrealistic norms and expectations even for skilled workers

 - incorrect workstation / bad logistics